 Many people diagnosed with MS are in the process of planning or building their families.
 Some of the Disease Modifying Drugs used for treating MS are toxic to the growing baby in the womb and must not be taken during pregnancy.
-Contraceptive methods that involve withdrawal or attempting to time ovulation are not considered to be as effective as those listed below.
-Given the risks associated with unplanned pregnancy, it is worth finding the right contraceptive solution for you.
+The contraceptive methods that involve withdrawal or attempting to time ovulation are not considered to be as effective as those listed below.
+Given the risks associated with unplanned pregnancy, it is worth finding the right contraceptive solution for you and your partner.

 Good manual dexterity is needed for the use of barrier contraceptives like the male and female condom.
-You might also find them difficult to use if you have stiffness or spasticity in the legs.
+You might also find them difficult to use if you have stiffness or spasticity in the legs or hands.
 Otherwise, barrier methods are suitable for use if you have MS.

 Hormonal contraceptives use versions of natural hormones to prevent pregnancy.
 They can be taken orally as tablets ('the Pill'), given as injections or provided through objects implanted in or worn on the body.

 Oral contraceptives (tablets) usually need to be taken every day throughout the whole or most of the month.
 Some oral contraceptives can increase the risk of blood clots occurring in the veins of the legs.
 If you have limited mobility, then this risk would be increased further, and your doctor may advise extra monitoring.

 Some drugs used in the treatment of MS symptoms, including antibiotics, modafinil, phenytoin and carbamazepine, may interact with hormonal contraceptives and reduce their effectiveness at preventing pregnancy.